Some rules to make the IT architecture clear and project healthy. Not for architects, but for managers.

 - Run technology projects to increase your capabilities.

-- Repeat experience a few times before generalization and avoid universal solutions.
+- Repeat experience a few times before generalization.

 Let's dive deep.